Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 - Retail disputes involving defective products or billing issues

-- Service contract disagreements, such as repair services or subscription plans
+- Service contract disagreements, including local businesses or subscription plans

 - Warranty claims related to appliances, electronics, or vehicles